WikiNotabilityProj/WikiAnalysis/README.md

 # WikiDataPull

-## Wiki Bias Research: Deletion Candidates Data Collection
+## Wiki Bias Research: Code Used For Raw Data Pull

 This repository is part of a research project investigating bias in Wikipedia's notability guidelines.
 The data collected comprises the names of academics whose Wikipedia articles were flagged for deletion.